SmogDr/edar_coursebook/docs/02-rprog1.md

 would argue that R has a an advantage, if you want to have access to cutting-edge statistical methods.

-> "The best thing about R is that it was developed by statisticians.
-The worst thing about R is that...it was developed by statisticians." -- Bo Cowgill, Google, at the Bay Area R Users Group
+> <span style="color: blue;"> "The best thing about R is that it was developed by statisticians.
+The worst thing about R is that...it was developed by statisticians." -- Bo Cowgill, Google, at the Bay Area R Users Group </span>

 ### Free and open-source software

-> "Life is too short to run proprietary software." -- Bdale Garbee
+> <span style="color: blue;"> "Life is too short to run proprietary software." -- Bdale Garbee </span>

 R is **free and open-source software**.
 Conversely, many other popular statistical programming languages such as SAS and SPSS are proprietary.
 It's